sunnyyan97/Data-Science-Portfolio/README.md

 [**Answering Business Questions with SQL**](https://github.com/sunnyyan97/Data-Science-Portfolio/blob/main/Answering%20Business%20Questions%20with%20SQL%20(1).ipynb)

 For this project I used SQL to answer business questions about a record store, with the SQLite module within Python.
-Using the Chinook database, I defined functions in order to run queries and commands and wrote several advanced SQL queries, including subqueries, CTEs and multiple joins.
+Using the Chinook sample database, I defined functions in order to run queries and commands and wrote several advanced SQL queries, including subqueries, CTEs and multiple joins.
+Discovered that records in the rock music genre accounted for 53.37% of total sales and the pop genre only accounted for 2.09%.

 [**CIA Factbook Analysis with SQL**](https://github.com/sunnyyan97/Data-Science-Portfolio/blob/main/CIA%20Factbook%20Analysis%20with%20SQL%20(1).ipynb)